 ‘Yes.’
 She cackled back, ‘Thank you, Charlotte.
 ‘You’d better go and see if Emily’s alright, and then get unpacked.
 I’ve put some fresh towels over the rail on the top of the landing.’

 Charlotte cackled a thank you.

-Charlotte knelt in front of Emily; her hand gently covered hers, she looked up into her gaze and smiled softly, ‘He must love you so much, it must have taken him ages.’
+Charlotte knelt in front of Emily; her hand gently covered hers, she looked up into her gaze and smiled softly.
+‘He must love you so much, and it must have taken him ages.’

 A few seconds of silence passed between them, then Emily replied, ‘I know.
 And that’s what makes it, so difficult.’